mrkraimer/PY_NTNDA_Viewer/README.md

 You will see errors if You have not installed all the python packages required.
 If it shows no errors click connect and start.

+Then:

-Then run whatever opi tool you use to control the simDetector.
+1) run whatever opi tool you use to control the simDetector.
-Then select plugins All and enable the PVA1 plugin.
+2) select plugins All and enable the PVA1 plugin.
+3) click connect.
-Then click connect and then start.
+4) click start.

 You should see images being displayed.